FabienNeibaf/Calculator/README.md

 # :hash: Calculator

-This is an evolving calculator that takes a mathematical expression and evaluates it.
+This is an evolving calculator that takes any mathematical expression and evaluates it.
 In the core, it:
 - Takes the user input,
 - Normalizes it,
 - Creates an expression object from the normalized input, and
 - Evaluates the expression.

-I planned to make it more complex but it's a start.

 ![Calculator](https://github.com/FabienNeibaf/Portfolio/blob/master/src/images/Calculata.png)

+# Technologies
+- React
+- Redux
+- HTML5
+- SASS
+- Parser

 # :electric_plug: Set up